Digital Nomads and Global Health Insurance

 Each type has its own pros and cons and also a specific purpose to be purchased by a nomadic traveler.

-The proper insurance cover ensures that you will remain protected and safe during your travels.
+The proper insurance for a digital nomad cover ensures that you will remain protected and safe during your travels.
 It also gives you confidence in knowing that if caught in a medical emergency, you will be taken care of professionally.

 Should I get local health insurance?